Creating the Perfect Habitat for Assassin Snails

 The eggs of assassin snails undergo an incubation period that usually lasts around 2-4 weeks, depending on the temperature and other environmental factors.
 Eggs hatching takes from 21 to 30 days and after that the juveniles hide away in the bottom substrate and live there till they are about 3-4 mm large.

 Assassin snails have the potential to reproduce rapidly if conditions are favorable.
-Keep in mind that an uncontrolled increase in the assassin snail population may affect the overall balance of the aquarium.
+Keep in mind that an uncontrolled increase in the snail population may affect the overall balance of the aquarium.
 Regularly monitor and manage the population size to prevent overcrowding.